LangLeon/starter-hugo-academic/content/authors/leon/_index.md

 I am a PhD student at the University of Amsterdam, working on AI safety and previously abstract information theory.
 In the past, I also worked on equivariant deep learning.
 You can find my alignment-related blogposts [on Lesswrong](https://www.lesswrong.com/users/leon-lang).

-**I am searching for research positions in AI Safety, so if you like my profile, consider writing me.**
+**I am searching for research positions in AI Safety, so if you like my profile, please reach out to me via email.**

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.